Menu

 Safe multi-tenancy

-Per-tenant token-bucket rate limiting at the budget gate — the load-bearing mechanism for fairness under contention (validated in Gate 2-FAIRNESS, see results/).
+Per-tenant token-bucket rate limiting at the budget gate.
+The load-bearing mechanism for fairness under contention (validated in Gate 2-FAIRNESS, see results/).
 Ten lines of YAML set each tenant's sustained RPM and burst capacity; requests beyond that return 429 before they reach the engine.

 The approach